anko/eslisp/doc/how-macros-work.markdown

 given `name` with the value `"hello"`:

     module.exports = function (name) {
-        return [{ atom : '=' }, name, 'hello'];
+        return this.list(this.atom('var'), name, this.string('hello'));
     };

-What it does is probably becoming clear to you without explanation, but let's say it just in case.
-The returned array becomes a list, the returned object becomes an atom, the string becomes (surprise) still a string, and whatever is in the `name` argument is plugged in between.
+That returns a list which first element is an atom, the second is the first argument passed to the macro, and the third is a string.

 It's basically a template for code of the form `(var <something-goes-here>
 "hello")`.